pomeloshark/jekyll-theme-paperwiki/README.md

 This will show you the default wiki homepage.
 The three links - explore, contents, and random page - link to pages that are included with the theme, and consist of pregenerated content based on the wiki articles you've written.
 Now you can start adding articles in your `_wiki` folder.

 ### Using the wiki

-All of your wiki pages should be written in markdown, and you must begin each `.md` file like so:
+All of your wiki pages should be written in Markdown, and you must begin each `.md` file like so:

 ```
 ---